pwr-Solaar/Solaar/docs/rules.md

 With a parameter the test is only true if the current thumb wheel displacement is greater than the parameter.
 The displacement is then lessened by the amount of the parameter.

-`Setting` conditions check device settings of devices, provided the device is on-line.
-The first arguments to the condition are the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing; and the internal name of a setting (which can be found from solaar config <device>).
-Most simple settings take one extra argument, the value to check the setting value against.
-Range setting can also take two arguments, which form an inclusive range to check against.
-Other settings take two arguments, a key indicating which sub-setting to check and the value to check it against.
-For settings that use gestures as an argument the internal name of the gesture is used, which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
-For boolean settings '~' can be used to toggle the setting.

 A `KeyPress` action takes either the name of an X11 key symbol, such as "a", a list of X11 key symbols, such as "a" or "Control+a", or a two-element list with the first element as above